NGX123/tos/notes/plan.md

 2. Implement simple memory management
 	1. Write Page Frame Allocator
 		* Should have a function to reserve physical memory based a request from device driver - special function that asks not to give it a page(4096) but to reserved all pages from start address to end address(and the ones on which start and end are located)
+			* Drivers like the framebuffer driver should mark the memory mapped I/O and the memory areas that they need as reserved using PFA special function
 	2. Write Virtual Memory Manager(Page manager)
 	3. Write Virtual Memory allocator(malloc)
 3. Implement 64-Bit interrupts